 Among being called the soft coral capital of the world and offering some amazing magazine-like coconut palm tree beaches, Fiji is well known for its sharkfeeding dives in the Beqa Channel just off the main island Viti Levu.
-While sharkfeeding is a highly controversial topic among scientists, divers and environmental groups I just want to talk about the experience we had and additionally have an in-depth article about the pro’s and con’s of these dives in the making.
+While sharkfeeding is a highly controversial topic among scientists, divers and environmental groups I just want to talk about the experience we had and additionally have an in-depth article about the pros and cons of these dives in the making.

 The Beqa Channel (pronounced BeNqa) is around 100m deep and segregates Beqa island from Viti Levu.
-It is reachable in about 15min-20min from Pacific Harbour with one of the two vessel from Beqa Adventure Divers (BAD), the “MV Predator” and the “MV Hunter“.
+It is reachable in about 15min-20min from Pacific Harbour with one of the two vessels from Beqa Adventure Divers (BAD), the “MV Predator” and the “MV Hunter“.
 The day we went out, both vessels carried around 20 divers in total (the maximum amount set by BAD themselves) excluding the dive guides and feeders.
 The organization was phenomenal.
-As we arrived we handed our equipment and our cameras over and boarded the vessel a few minutes later with our dive gear mounted and the cameras each stored safely in their own fresh water tanks.
+As we arrived we handed our equipment and our cameras over and boarded the vessel a few minutes later with our dive gear mounted and the cameras each stored safely in their own freshwater tanks.

-We double-checked everything, sat down half-dressed and enjoyed the twenty minute boad ride to Shark Reef.
+We double-checked everything, sat down half-dressed and enjoyed the twenty-minute boat ride to Shark Reef.
 Both vessels were full of eager divers wanting to see the sharks and experience something very unusual (for most of us at least).
-It was a cloudy day and a bit windy, but dive conditions were still pretty good.
+It was a cloudy day and a bit windy, but the dive conditions were still pretty good.
 Sure, sunshine would have been a little better for photography but anyways, I was looking very much forward and I was quite excited!
 This would be the first time I’d be using my new BS Kinetics GmbH housing in the ocean after testing it in the Hemmoor lake in Germany a few weeks ago.

 We had a very good in-depth briefing by one of the local staff members, explaining the sites, recommending behavior and explaining the species we would be likely to see.
 Just after attaching to the buoy lines (it is great that they use these fixed mooring buoys as unfortunately in many places still very common to just anchor on the reef), we all suited up and got ready to jump in one by one.
 The first in the water is always one of the staff.
 Common trash bins are used to keep the bait and the system they have worked out over the years works well and is extremely organized.
 After all divers had entered the water and descended to 30m depth we situated ourselves around the Arena, where the sharks would be fed.
 There is a little wall made out of dead corals that people sit behind and could hold on to.
 The existing current was weak but still strong enough to make it a bit tricky to take photos, adjust the settings, keep in place and watch the sharks.
 Underwater-Photography is really multitasking 😉

-Michael, Amanda, Andi and I swam to the right side of the wall hoping to get a good view on the sharks.
+Michael, Amanda, Andi and I swam to the right side of the wall hoping to get a good view of the sharks.
 We assumed the sharks might be swimming to the right after talking bait out of the right hand of a feeder.
 The main feeder is flanked by two spotters with blunt metal poles who would have his back in case sharks would try and approach the feeder from behind.

 A few bull sharks were already circling in the distance and observing the space in the Arena.
 Everything was super exciting!
 The first tuna heads were taken out the metal container and offered to the sharks.
-Other than many people might assume, sharks are very careful animals and won’t just mindlessly swim towards the bait and grab it; in fact most of them appeared pretty shy to me and did not show too much interest in the bait (maybe just today?).
-After a few minutes we had about a dozen bull sharks swimming around us.
-Among them some very big and well-fed animals (and potentially pregnant as the parturition period is just about to start) reaching a size of approximatley 3.5m.
+Other than many people might assume, sharks are very careful animals and won’t just mindlessly swim towards the bait and grab it; in fact, most of them appeared pretty shy to me and did not show too much interest in the bait (maybe just today?).
+After a few minutes, we had about a dozen bull sharks swimming around us.
+Among them some very big and well-fed animals (and potentially pregnant as the parturition period is just about to start) reaching a size of approximately 3.5m.

 During this dive up eight different shark species can be observed: